Eirsteir/STUN-server---IDATT2104-Nettverksprogrammering/README.md

 For this project some external dependencies where used:

-- Lombok
+- Lombok Library for generating boilerplate code for Java
-- Spring Boot
+- Spring Boot: Framework for creating back end programs.
-- React
+- React: JavaScript framework for creating responsive GUI.
-- socket.io
+- socket.io: Library for real time Server-Web communication
-- express
+- express: Node.js framework for web applications.

 ### TECHNOLOGIES
 - Docker: Containerizing framework.
 - Hekoru: PaaS for hosting a variety of services.
-- Node.js
+- Node.js: JavaScript runtime
-- Azure
+- Azure: Cloud computing platform and infrastructure

 ### INSTALLATION